 Follow your customers' official social media profiles & pages and publicly congratulate them officially on their accomplishments whenever they post them.

-Start some discussions on your official social media pages like LinkedIn, Facebook, Instagram, etc., where it allows your customers to share their experience which will aid others and your company in molding your product, and branding your service.
+Start some discussions on your official social media pages like LinkedIn, Facebook, Instagram, etc., which allows your customers to share their experience which will aid others and your company in molding your product, and branding your service.

 Your sales team may successfully persuade the customer in onboarding, but how long they are going to be your customers entirely depends on the customer service you provide.

-Offer 24/7 customer services via calls, chat, emails, etc., and ensure that your customer service executives are well trained in interacting with the customers with empathy.
-They should be completely knowledgeable on your company’s services, service level agreements (SLA), customers’ domains, and market trends.
+Offer 24/7 customer services via calls, chat, emails, etc., and ensure that your customer service executives are well-trained in interacting with the customers with empathy.
+They should be completely knowledgeable about your company’s services, service level agreements (SLA), customers’ domains, and market trends.
+In fact, the very act of writing an SLA can be improved if you have support team members involved from the get-go.
+Doing so will imbue them with an innate understanding of what it involves, and how this will then apply to the work they do in conjunction with clients, cutting customer confusion out of the equation as a result.

 Analyze your customer service team’s average response time, audit their calls, and work on your turnaround time.
 Prepare case studies from it and train your team accordingly, so that they can handle the customers effectively or act proactively.